 At 3.5 Months, puppies begin to accompany adults on hunting trips.
 They enter a period of rapid growth.
 When they are 4 Months, puppies lose their puppy teeth and gain adult teeth.
 If their eyes have not turned from blue at this age, they will remain blue-eyed for life.
 Puppies begin to develop thinking in abstract concepts — e.g., dreams, hopes, and ideas.

 Early shifting may be triggered in Luperci children past the age of 5 Months, with an exceptionally traumatic event provoking the shift.
-At 6 Months, puppies are almost fully-grown.
+At 6 Months, puppies are almost fully-grown and begin shifting naturally.
 Though they continue growing well past the age of six months, their growth spurts have ended and they do not grow as rapidly.
 Puppies are articulate and able to communicate essentially as adults.
-Puppies born Luperci or turned Luperci may begin shifting at this age.

 7 Months is the age of “adulthood” in-game.
 Packs and cultures may have different traditions for adulthood, but characters are no longer counted as puppies past seven months of age.
 Puppies born off-board are playable at this age.